tgherzog/wbg-catalog-manual/index.md

 1. The data must be **legally** open, meaning that it is placed in the public domain or under liberal terms of use with minimal restrictions.
    The Bank's [data terms of use][tou] provides the legal framework for data opened by the Bank.

-   "Open" data correpond to the "public" document classification under the Bank's [Access to Information Policy](http://go.worldbank.org/2OFOAU7PR0).
+   "Open" data correspond to the "public" document classification under the Bank's [Access to Information Policy](http://go.worldbank.org/2OFOAU7PR0).
 Hence, open data must not be subject to any of the exceptions identified in the A2I Policy.
 Data prepared jointly with partners, obtained from  member countries/borrowers, or pursuant to FBS or RAS agreements require written consent of the other parties.
 See [Access to Information](#A2I).